facebookresearch/audiocraft/docs/MBD.md

 ## Usage

 We offer a number of way to use MultiBand Diffusion:
 1. The MusicGen demo includes a toggle to try diffusion decoder.
-You can use the demo locally by running [`python demos/musicgen_app.py`](../demos/musicgen_app.py), or through the [MusicGen Colab](https://colab.research.google.com/drive/1JlTOjB-G0A2Hz3h8PK63vLZk4xdCI5QB?usp=sharing).
+You can use the demo locally by running [`python -m demos.musicgen_app --share`](../demos/musicgen_app.py), or through the [MusicGen Colab](https://colab.research.google.com/drive/1JlTOjB-G0A2Hz3h8PK63vLZk4xdCI5QB?usp=sharing).
 2. You can play with MusicGen by running the jupyter notebook at [`demos/musicgen_demo.ipynb`](../demos/musicgen_demo.ipynb) locally (if you have a GPU).

 ## API